MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 In the United States, most states have a sales tax, and many cities and counties assess additional taxes.
 Tax rates for different types of goods and services vary from jurisdiction to jurisdiction.
-Certain goods may be subject to a “luxury tax,” as well.
+Certain goods may be subject to a "luxury tax," as well.

 Not-for-profit organizations and certain businesses may qualify for exemptions from some taxes; check with your taxing authority for more information.

-In most jurisdictions in the United States, taxes are not assessed on other taxes; “taxable taxes” in Microsoft Dynamics GP are most commonly used outside the United States.
+In most jurisdictions in the United States, taxes are not assessed on other taxes; "taxable taxes" in Microsoft Dynamics GP are most commonly used outside the United States.

 - If you do business exclusively in the United States, you can set up all your